TheWolfStreet/ags2-shell/README.md

 ## ⚠ Known Issues
 - Duplicate top bar when mirroring or demirroring a screen.
 - Lack of user-friendly feedback when a Bluetooth adapter is locked.
-- Wi-Fi menu simply does not work when the adapter is in monitor mode due to the absence of dynamic binding.
+- Wi-Fi menu simply does not show up when the adapter is in monitor mode due to the absence of dynamic binding.
 - Launcher's app list may not automatically update after installing new apps (a relaunch bind is recommended).
 - The launcher retract animation does not activate during toggle, but works as expected when the launcher loses focus or when the Escape key is pressed.